To read our book reviews,

 By Foster Care Alumni of America

 When you open "Postcards From The Soul," you’ll see into the depths of the often-hidden emotions of people who have shared extraordinary experiences.
 This collection of postcards is both moving and illuminating.
-The emotions are raw and genuine.

 The Foster Parenting Toolbox